zopyx/print-css-rocks/web/content/tools.rst

 * Personal rating:

-  * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine.
+  * Same PDF quality as PrinceXML, but DocRaptor offers better JavaScript parsing on top of the PrinceXML engine.
   * Docraptor is usually one PrinceXML version behind the official PrinceXML releases
-  * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing.
-Images and CSS must be placed on a (public) server for Docraptor to pick them up or they must be embedded with the HTML using data URIs (https://css-tricks.com/data-uris/).
-My recommendation to Docraptor: provide an API for accepting a self-contained ZIP archive containing the HTML source and all related resources like images, CSS, fonts etc. instead of differentiating between source input and resources.
+  * Using DocRaptor requires your document to be sent to a third-party, but they can delete it immediately upon processing.
+Images and CSS must be placed on a (public) server for Docraptor to retrieve them or else embedded in the HTML using data URIs (https://css-tricks.com/data-uris/).
+My recommendation to Docraptor: provide an API for accepting a self-contained ZIP archive containing the HTML source and all related resources such as images, CSS, fonts, etc., instead of differentiating between source input and resources.
   * Pricing is based on conversion volume and appears reasonable.
-Not sure when a self-hosted version of some other professional converter is cheaper and when the better option in the long run).
+Overall verdict undecided given that self-hosted versions of other professional converters are cheaper and may be the better option in the long run.